jevazquezb/Blog_app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog app: Add Authorization rules
+# Blog app: Add API endpoint

-> In this part of the project, we added the authorization rules to our app using CanCanCan.
+> In this part of the project, we added the API ENDPOINT to our app using Jwt.

 ## Built With